AbenezerMamo/mental-health/mobility.md

 # Mobility

 Mobility isn't about access or ownership; it's about liberty - one that doesn't stand still.
 Liberty is a kindled desire to roam.
-It's about seeing a fresh breath so what is ablaze doesn't turn the candle to glaze.
+It's about seeking a fresh breath so what is ablaze doesn't turn the candle to glaze.
 The absense of light pits us into a maze that unlevels the opacity into the new day, earned opportunity, and a chance for which skill not apply.

 911 is a symbol and a status we proudly grant those who can navigate the narrowest of paths and longest of ways.
 412 is for one to escape hell with a hail.
 Let's make it happen!